 The builder’s excuses were generally plausible but always accompanied by yet another invoice for extras we had assumed were included.

-While we waited and waited for the next pathetic excuse and drain on our resources, life in our spacious, supposedly temporary apartment became strained to say the least.
-Spanish bureaucracy banned us from working at anything else.
+While we waited and waited for the next pathetic excuse and drain on our resources, life in our spacious, supposedly temporary apartment became strained, to say the least.
+However, as the weeks and months ticked by, another problem started to raise its ugly head – money.
+Spanish bureaucracy banned us from working at anything else other than the hotel and with closed and waiting for Spanish builders, we quickly became strapped for cash.
 My dad clamped down on the usual free-flowing money supply to which we had become accustomed, so we had to content ourselves with life on the beach without the benefit of sunbeds and sangria.
-I had to stretch out a single beer for the whole night but far worse was living in such close quarters with my brother.
+I had to stretch out a single beer for the whole night, but far worse was living in such close quarters with my brother.
 Inevitably, it brought out the worst in both of us causing screaming matches and the kids running off crying to their bedroom to escape the bad-tempered atmosphere.

 Our rented apartment was on the edge of town in La Torna building located on the corner of Calle El Barrio and the early makings of Castilla Perez.
 There was plenty of room, but a football field wouldn’t have provided enough distance between us to deter our mutual misery.
 Our life had always been comfortable and under control but now I could see the strain my parents were under as yet another extra had to be paid for.
 I could only respect their resilience but there was nothing any of us could do to help them and we never mentioned the, shall we pack it in words.

 My only light relief from this domestic cauldron was the actress Yootha Joyce.
 She had an apartment in the same building to escape shooting episodes of the British TV Series, Man About the House.
-She enjoyed a tipple or two of brandy but was always friendly and usually departed with a slurred pithy remark and half a wave.
+She enjoyed a tipple or two of brandy, but was always friendly and usually departed with a slurred pithy remark and half a wave.

 Then Tracy arrived.

 She was with her parents.
 I bumped into her in the lobby and our first exchange was almost one of relief someone of the same generation and linguistic persuasion was nearby to relieve the tedium of constant parental supervision.
 I failed to notice at the time, but her parents must have been pleased she was off their hands.
-We spent hours walking along the beach, swimming, and the occasional pedalo ride.
-She tanned quickly and with her long blond hair, shapely curves, and tiny bikini attracted admiring glances from many.
+We quickly became an ‘item’ and spent hours walking along the beach, swimming, and the occasional pedalo ride.
+She tanned quickly and with her long blond hair, shapely curves, and tiny bikini, attracted admiring glances.
 I felt proud to be her boyfriend even more so when one evening she invited me to her room when her parents were out.

 She was willing and enthusiastic.
-I was in heaven and soon learned to shin up to her room two floors above using the balcony railings.
+I was in Heaven and soon learned to shin up to her room two floors above using the balcony railings.
 Thankfully, after a day on the Fundador brandy, Yootha remained unconscious and snored loudly as I scrambled past her open window in my best Edmund Hillary fashion.

 Life was infinitely more bearable with Tracy as a distraction from the never-ending hotel-building saga, but I could see my parents’ confidence draining daily.
-Failure was something they had never experienced and were ill-equipped mentally to deal with, but they soldiered on.
-When Tracy’s parents announced they were driving their American station wagon back to the UK the following week, I asked to go with them.
+Failure was something they had never experienced and were ill-equipped mentally to deal with experience, but they soldiered on.
+When Tracy’s parents announced they were driving their American station wagon back to the UK the following week, I saw my chance at escape and asked to go with them.